HuMingLab/SnapHiC/utils/readme.md

 ## Applying alternative methods to impute single cell contact frequency
 By default, SnapHiC uses the random walk with restart (RWR) algorithm to impute 10Kb bin resolution contact frequency for each single cell.
-Users can apply alternative methods, such as Higashi (https://github.com/ma-compbio/Higashi), to impute scHi-C data, and use the script *normalize_imputed_matrices.py* to calculate the normalized contact freqeuncy (i.e., Z-score normalization and outlier trimming proposed by SnapHiC).
+Users can apply alternative methods, such as Higashi (https://github.com/ma-compbio/Higashi), to impute scHi-C data, and use the script *normalize_imputed_matrices.py* to calculate the normalized contact frequency (i.e., Z-score normalization and outlier trimming proposed by SnapHiC).

 In the current version (v0.1.0), SnapHiC parameters are optimized based on the RWR-imputed single cell contact frequency.
-If users apply altnerative imputation methods, we recommend to test different SnapHiC parameters to obtain optimal loop calling results.
+If users apply alternative imputation methods, we recommend to test different SnapHiC parameters to obtain optimal loop calling results.

 Use the following command to run the script:
 ```python